 - 1) Professional qualifications.
 Each auditing professional performing the audit must be a member of the AICPA, CICA, ISSA, (ISC)2, IIA, or ISACA.
 In addition, at least one staff member must be qualified as a Certified Information Systems Auditor, AICPA Certified Information Technology Professional (CPA.CITP), or have another recognized information security auditing credential. - 2) Primary responsibility.
 The auditing professional assigned by the auditing firm to take the lead in the audit must have the audit as his or her primary responsibility until the audit is completed.
 That staff member and IdenTrust will agree on a project plan before beginning the audit to ensure that adequate staff, other resources, and time are provided. - 3) Conformity to professional rules.
 Each professional active in auditing IdenTrust must conform to the ethical and other professional rules of the AICPA, CICA, ICAEW, ISSA, (ISC)2, IIA, or ISACA or those of the applicable other qualified auditing standards body. - 4) Professional background.
 The professionals assigned to perform the audit must be trained to a standard generally accepted in the auditing field.
 They must also be familiar with PKI and other information security technologies and their secure operation.
-IdenTrust's operations are audited to ensure that IdenTrust conforms to its CPs and CPS as well as to ISO 17799, Annex B of ANSI X9.79, the Common Criteria and ISO 21188, and familiarity with those documents is necessary for performing the audit.
+IdenTrust's operations are audited to ensure that IdenTrust conforms to its CPs and CPS, as well as to all audits as listed in Section 8.0 Compliance Audits and Other Assessment: Table Required Annual Audits (also includes specific criteria that each audit satisfies). , and familiarity with those documents is necessary for performing the audit.
 The auditor that IdenTrust has selected for past audits has in every case been one of the large, well-known auditing firms.
 IdenTrust expects to continue this practice while changing from time to time the specific firm selected.